AstroMined/debtonator/tests/unit/schemas/account_types/README.md

 4. Validation that the account_type field must match the schema's type
 5. Response schema validation

+Additionally, `test_account_type_unions.py` tests the discriminated union functionality:

+1. Proper routing of validation based on account_type
+2. Validation that type-specific fields are rejected on incorrect account types
+3. Testing field validation at the union level rather than the base schema level

+This architecture-aligned testing approach tests validation at the correct level:
+- Base schema only validates universal fields
+- Type-specific schemas validate their own fields
+- Discriminated unions route validation based on account_type

-This modular approach allows for easy addition of new account types in the future without creating monolithic test files.
+This modular approach allows for easy addition of new account types in the future without creating monolithic test files or adding specific type validations to the base schema.

 ## Running Tests